SenseiDeElite/discord-age-encryption/README.md

 # Discord Age Encryption

 A browser extension that adds end-to-end encrypted messaging to Discord direct messages.
-Messages are encrypted on your device before being sent — Discord's servers only ever see ciphertext.
+Messages are encrypted on your device before being sent — Discord's servers only see ciphertext.

-> **Status:** v0.1.0 — personal/experimental use.
+> **Current status:** v0.1.0 — personal & experimental use.
 Not audited.

 ---